McPhersonTrk/McPhersonTrk/README.md

 - 1-[(-1-)+{establishment}+(-1)]-1  = the act of implementing a national religion.

-all of that is sounds pretty logical and you can see how the modifiers change the definition of the word.
+All of that is sounds pretty logical and you can see how the modifiers change the definition of the word.
+Right?

 Now, let's apply that very same logic to value for (X).

-1x = x = 1x1 = 1(x1)^1/1… ad infinitum.
+1x = x = 1x1 = 1(x1)^1/1… ad infinitum... always = x.

 So, exactly what does all of this mean?